Arthur Danto: "Artworld" and the definition of art

+The philosophical disenfranchisement of art

+Danto's Hegelian position on the history of art and its reception was emphasized in his 1984 plenary address to the World Congress of Aesthetics held in Montreal in that year, and later published as the opening chapter in his book The Philosophical Disenfranchisement of Art.
+In the essay, Danto takes a contrary position to that of Plato who emphasized that art and artistic endeavors occupied an inferior position of importance among the endeavors of philosophers.
+Danto summarizes this ancient position of the Socratics with the phrase that "art is dangerous" on page four of the essay, which he then criticizes in the remainder of the essay.

-The end of art
+The Hegelian end of art

 The basic meaning of the term "art" has changed several times over the centuries and continued to evolve during the 20th century as well.
 Danto describes the history of Art in his own contemporary version of Hegel's dialectical history of art.
 "Danto is not claiming that no-one is making art anymore; nor is he claiming that no good art is being made any more.
 But he thinks that a certain history of western art has come to an end, in about the way that Hegel suggested it would."
 The "end of art" refers to the beginning of our modern era of art in which art no longer adheres to the constraints of imitation theory but serves a new purpose.
 Art began with an "era of imitation, followed by an era of ideology, followed by our post-historical era in which, with qualification, anything goes...
 In our narrative, at first only mimesis [imitation] was art, then several things were art but each tried to extinguish its competitors, and then, finally, it became apparent that there were no stylistic or philosophical constraints.
 There is no special way works of art have to be.
 And that is the present and, I should say, the final moment in the master narrative.
 It is the end of the story."